tibi89/antaeus/README.md

 - Another optimisation could be to do a bulk update of the invoices in the database instead of updating them one by one.

 **Time spent**: Sadly didn't have as much time as I wanted to work on this, but I think I spent around 6 hours on this on Sunday, and a bit on Monday cleaning things up a bit and finishing writing the readme update.

+Overall was an interesting challenge and got to play a little with some libraries/frameworks that I haven't used before, such as Exposed and Javalin.